josephdadams/TallyArbiter/readme.md

 To contact the author or for more information, please visit [www.techministry.blog](http://www.techministry.blog).

-Tally Arbiter is software that allows you to combine incoming tally data from multiple sources such as TSL UMD 3.1, Blackmagic ATEM, OBS Studio, VMix, Roland Smart Tally, etc. and arbitrate the bus state across all of the sources so that devices like cameras can accurately reflect tally data coming from those multiple locations without each device having to be connected to all sources simultaneously.
+Tally Arbiter is software that allows you to combine incoming tally data from multiple sources such as TSL UMD 3.1, Blackmagic ATEM, Blackmagic VideoHub, OBS Studio, VMix, Roland Smart Tally, etc. and arbitrate the bus state across all of the sources so that devices like cameras can accurately reflect tally data coming from those multiple locations without each device having to be connected to all sources simultaneously.

 # Features
 * Supports many different tally sources/switchers